idnow/de.idnow.ios/README.md

 ### 3.4.0
 Improvements:
 - added positioning overlay for the front and backside id card steps
+- communicate foreground/background state to the backend
+- new version of IceLink WebRTC library

+Bugfixes:
+- fixes a bug with the agent video stream
+- minor bugfixes

 Migration Guide:
 - please change the SDK reference to 3.4.0 and call pod update